Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 “What purpose did our suffering serve?”
 His voice was barely above a whisper.

-Mary’s fingers lingered against his cheek.
-“His will is greater than what we see, Francis.
-Sola fide.
+Mary’s fingers lingered against his cheek as she searched for words.
+“Sola fide.
+His plan is greater than what we see, Francis.”

 Francis’s eyes fixed on a faraway point in a vacant stare.

-Once it was Drake’s turn, Grandfather led the horse past the studded wooden gates into the arch of the gatehouse.
+Once it was their turn, Grandfather led the horse past the studded wooden gates into the arch of the gatehouse.
 The echoing clop of the horseshoes against the stone returned Francis to the present.

 Standing in a wide stance, the man’s left hand rested on the hilt of his bullock dagger.
 A jagged finger-width scar ran from his temple to his upper lip.
 He greeted Grandfather with a disdainful, appraising look.